 Adobe: Full-time students can receive discounts on software, such as 60% on Creative Cloud.

 Dell: Dell offers discounts on laptops, desktops, and more.
-Check out online.
+Check these deals out online.

 Microsoft: Microsoft has great deals for students: Save up to $194 on a Surface Pro 3, save 10% on accessories, and get special pricing on software.
 Visit the Microsoft Store website for more information.

 Lenovo: Lenovo has an Academic Purchase Program that offers student discounts on laptops, tablets, and desktop computers.
 Discounts vary depending on your school.
-Visit to see what discounts you’re eligible for.
+Visit their website to see what discounts you’re eligible for.

 Sony: Register online to take advantage of the Sony Student Store membership.
 Save up to 10% on merchandise.